 “because of the differing nature and size of each profession, the Government believes a one-size-fits-all approach assuring the continued fitness to practise is not appropriate.
 Regulatory bodies need flexibility around how they seek assurance of the ongoing fitness to practise of their registrants and the type and level of evidence needed to achieve this.
 Our proposed approach to a future Government Bill is to impose a duty on each regulatory body to seek assurance of the continued fitness to practise of their registrants and to give regulatory bodies the flexibility to develop their own models to discharge this obligation that are proportionate to the risks associated with their professions. … The models being developed by the regulatory bodies share the underlying principles of the GMC medical revalidation process but are based, in the main, around registrants providing assurance they are meeting the standards set in their respective professional codes, in particular standards of continued professional development.” (paras 4.25 – 4.26)

-- We are committed to developing a CPD scheme that is fit for our on-going regulatory purposes and one that makes a valid contribution to assuring patients and the public that chiropractors in the UK continue to be up to date and fit to practise
+· A commitment to develop a CPD scheme that was fit for our on-going regulatory purposes and one that made a valid contribution to assuring patients and the public that chiropractors in the UK continue to be up to date and fit to practise

-- We believe that an ‘enhanced CPD’ would be a scheme fit for the chiropractic profession in the 21st century offering a proactive way of enabling registrants to periodically demonstrate to us that they are up to date and continue to practise in accordance with our standards
+· A belief that an ‘enhanced CPD’ would be a scheme fit for the chiropractic profession in the 21st century offering a proactive way of enabling registrants to periodically demonstrate that they are up to date and continue to practise in accordance with our standards

-The Education Committee has undertaken a number of activities to review the current CPD scheme, investigate the broader context and explore the range of ways in which the continuing fitness to practise of registrants might be assured.
-This culminated in a workshop in January 2015 during which the Committee agreed to recommend to Council that a new CPD scheme is designed to provide assurance of chiropractors’ fitness to practise.
-In March 2015 the Council agreed to a programme of work for developing the CPD scheme to include assuring the continuing fitness to practise of registrants.
+The Education Committee undertook a number of activities to review the current CPD scheme, investigated the broader context and explore the range of ways in which the continuing fitness to practise of registrants might be assured.
+This culminated in a workshop in January 2015 during which the Committee agreed to recommend to Council that a new CPD scheme be designed to provide assurance of chiropractors’ fitness to practise.
+In March 2015, the Council agreed to a programme of work for developing the CPD scheme to include assuring the continuing fitness to practise of registrants.

 To date the GCC has: